jwhiteside11/uconn-sentiment-webster/backend/README.md

 This repository holds the backend code for the UConn Sentiment Webster web application.

-The project is structured into subfolders that each represent a microservices.
+The project is structured into subfolders that each represent a microservice.
 These services are designed to run as Docker containers on the Google Compute Engine production instance.
 Select a service for more information.

+## Quick start

-To run the backend locally, refer to the application [Quick start](/#Quick+start).
+To run the backend locally, refer to the application [Quick start](/#quick-start).

 ## Deployment